BlakeWills/Anabelle/README.md

 The Azure DevOps agent authenticates using a personal access token (PAT), which can be generated within the DevOps portal.

+#### Ansible Authentication

+Due to the limitations (see https://hub.docker.com/_/centos/#systemd-integration) imposed on running systemd and therefore also starting the SSH daemon within a container, Anabelle relies on password based authentication.

+The server password must be specified within an ansible-vault encrypted file.

+1. Create an encrypt the password file on your local machine using ansible-vault.
+2. Add a task to your pipeline that recreates the file on the agent and exports an environment variable containing the vault file password.

 ## Configuration

 This provisioning container requires a number of environment variables that can be specified at startup (`docker run`) or runtime (during pipeline execution).